 Gary “G-Money” Hanson was convinced by a group of friends to join Camp Kesem in the summer of 2006 at UCLA after they had had a successful first year, and has not looked back since.
 While in school, he served as counselor, Admin/Programming Coordinator, and was the Co-Chair for the summer of 2009.
 Upon graduating, he spent a year traveling and working as an accountant, at which point he moved to Chicago to become a high school math teacher and then was able to get more involved with Kesem.
 He advised Indiana University in 2011 and at Augustana for their inaugural camp in 2012.
 He will also be an Advisor at the University of Texas in Austin in the summer of 2013.
 On top of that, He have served as Northwestern’s Alumni Rep since 2011 and joined their Advisory Board last year.
 Gary has also acted as Regional Alumni Rep for the Midwest Region for the CK Alumni Association.

-Mark “Gramps” Howard before getting involved with Camp Kesem while seeking his undergraduate degree at Indiana University, Mark spent his formative years as a camper, CIT, counselor and senior staff at Camp Palawopec in Brown County, Indiana.
-Mark Became involved with Camp Kesem in 2006 as a volunteer counselor.
+Mark “Gramps” Howard first became involved with Camp Kesem while seeking his undergraduate degree at Indiana University.
+Before that, Mark spent his formative years as a camper, CIT, counselor and senior staff at Camp Palawopec in Brown County, Indiana.
+Mark became involved with Camp Kesem in 2006 as a volunteer counselor.
 During his six years with the IU organization, he also served as a unit leader and as a fundraising and public relations coordinator and helped start the teen program at IU.
 Currently, he volunteers as a camp advisor during the summer camp season and has traveled to camps at OSU and Miami.
 He is from Oakland, California and resides in Bloomington, Indiana.
-Mark has experience as a college administrator and currently works as a special educator for children with moderate to intense disabilities at Templeton Elementary School and will begin his graduate studies in the fall of 2013.
+Mark has experience as a college administrator and currently works as a Special Education Teacher at Templeton Elementary School and began his graduate studies in the fall of 2013.

 Caroline “Congo” Huang is the founder of Camp Kesem’s MIT chapter and current chair of the CKAA Membership Committee, which has the pleasure of encouraging more CK alumni to share in Kesem life post-graduation.
 Since joining the CK community in 2006, she has served as a three-year co-chair, senior advisor, and advisory board member for MIT; a two-term co-chair of the National Student Advisory Board; a three-time summer intern for CK National; a two-year camp advisor for CK Florida; and a three-year coordinator for the CKAA.
 She is a Public Health PhD candidate, Rhodes Scholar, and World Economic Forum Global Shaper who researches, teaches, and writes about medical ethics and health policy at the University of Oxford’s Ethox Centre.
 Her thesis examines ethical issues surrounding access to care for breast cancer gene mutations, a topic inspired by CK families.
 She holds a bachelor’s degree in Brain and Cognitive Sciences from MIT, where she was named a member of the USA TODAY All-USA College Academic First Team and recipient of an Institute Award for public service.